WHO WE ARE

-The Community College League of California is a nonprofit public benefit corporation whose voluntary membership consists of the 72 local community college districts in California.
-Within the League are two major organizations which share a common mission, staff and fiscal resources: the California Community College Trustees (CCCT) and the Chief Executive Officers of the California Community Colleges (CEOCCC).
+The Community College League of California ("League") is a nonprofit public benefit corporation whose voluntary membership consists of the 72 local community college districts in California.